-No set period of time can be established for the replacement of the "D" size batteries, but the spark intensity should be checked whenever the machine does not function normally.
-See the section on TROUBLE ISOLATION AND CORRECTION concerning the testing of the electronic ignition.
+No set period of time can be established for the replacement of the "D" size batteries, but the spark intensity should be checked whenever the machine does not start easily.
+See TROUBLESHOOTING SECTION concerning the testing of the electronic ignition.

-The nominal voltage of fully charged batteries should be at least 12 Volts D.C.
-This voltage will vary slightly with battery age and with the ambient temperature conditions.
-Under some circumstances, it may vary as much as \pm 2 Volts.
+If your machine is equipped with a 12 VOLT battery pack (8 "D" cell batteries), the nominal voltage of fully charged batteries should be at least 12 Volts D.C.
+This voltage will vary battery age and with the ambient temperature conditions.
+Under some circumstances, it may vary as much as +- 2 volts.
+Replace your batteries when the battery pack voltage is below 9 volts DC.

-- IMPROPER USE OF BATTERIES MAY CAUSE LEAKAGE AND EXPLOSION.
-THEREFORE, STRICTLY OBSERVE THE FOLLOWING PRECAUTIONS. - (1) INSTALL THE BATTERIES WITH THE POSITIVE (+) AND NEGATIVE (-) POLARITIES IN THE PROPER DIRECTION. - (2) DO NOT USE NEW AND OLD BATTERIES TOGETHER. - (3) DO NOT USE CYLINDRICAL ALKALINE BATTERIES WITH OTHER TYPES OF BATTERIES. - (4) NEVER ATTEMPT TO SHORT-CIRCUIT, DISASSEMBLE, OR HEAT BATTERIES.
-DO NOT THROW BATTERIES IN FIRE. - CYLINDRICAL ALKALINE BATTERIES ARE NOT RECHARGEABLE IF RE-CHARGED, THEY MAY LEAK AND EXPLODE.
+IMPROPER USE OF BATTERIES MAY CAUSE LEAKAGE AND EXPLOSION.
+THEREFORE, STRICTLY OBSERVE THE FOLLOWING PRECAUTIONS.

+(1) INSTALL THE BATTERIES WITH THE POSITIVE (+) AND NEGATIVE (-) POLARITIES IN THE PROPER DIRECTION.

+(2) DO NOT USE NEW AND OLD BATTERIES TOGETHER.

+(3) DO NOT USE CYLINDRICAL ALKALINE BATTERIES WITH OTHER TYPES OF BATTERIES.

+(4) NEVER ATTEMPT TO SHORT-CIRCUIT, DISASSEMBLE, OR HEAT BATTERIES.
+DO NOT THROW BATTERIES IN FIRE.

+CYLINDRICAL ALKALINE BATTERIES ARE NOT RECHARGEABLE.
+IF RECHARGED, THEY MAY LEAK AND EXPLODE.